-Air New Zealand: lies
+Air New Zealand: lies.

-from London Heathrow to Wellington from about £800 return in August and from Heathrow to Napier from about £870 (both via Auckland).
-British Airways <0870 850 9850; www.ba.com) flies from Heathrow to Wellington via Sydney or Melbourne from about £880 return.
+From London Heathrow to Wellington from about £800 return in August and from Heathrow to Napier from about £870 (both via Auckland).
+British Airways <0870 850 9850; www.ba.
+Com) flies from Heathrow to Wellington via Sydney or Melbourne from about £880 return.
 Martinborough is a 90-minute drive from Wellington, across the breathtaking – and occasionally hazardous – Rimutaka range.
-Bus and train services are limited, so hiring a car is recommended.

 But visitors should book ahead: rooms are in high demand all year round.
-The best is The Martinborough Hotel (00 64 6 306 9350; www.martinborough-hotel.co.nz), an imposing, colonial building in the centre of town.
+The best is The Martinborough Hotel (00 64 6 306 9350; www.martinborough-hotel.co.
+Nz), an imposing, colonial building in the centre of town.
 Ask for a verandah room with a claw-foot bath (such as the Martin Room or the Riddiford Room).

-19th-century, two-bedroom house.
+One of the best is The Vicarage (00 64 21 036 0764), a tastefully decorated, 19th-century, two-bedroom house.
 Double occupancy NZ$150 (about £50) per night; about £15 per person thereafter.
 However, if you relish the idea of reliving Wairarapa's colonial heyday, head for Whangaimoana Garden Retreat 7736) on Cape Palliser Road, about 45km from Martinborough.

 There is a cottage on the property, but stay in the main house if possible.
 The Italianate villa is surrounded by magnificent gardens.
 It is a good base from which to visit the seal colony at Cape Palliser.
-Double occupancy about Â£45 per night, including breakfast and afternoon tea.